 Name Locator

-Like ID locator sometimes we can use Name locator to identify the elements on the web page.
-For a page the name locator details are not unique, if there are multiples elements have the same name locator on a page then your test may fail.
+Like an ID locator, sometimes we can use a Name locator to identify the elements on the web page.
+The name locator details are not unique for a page, and if multiple elements have the same name locator on a page, then your test may fail.

 findElement(By.name("Name"));